 “The curved glass continuously wraps its way around the interior façade on both levels creating continuous views from one room to another.
 As well as a visual connection, an exterior balcony also creates the opportunity to easily walk from one space to the next without disruption.
 The glass reflections of the central tree continuously change and bounce around as one moves throughout the house and changes their perspective”, says MVRDV co-founder, Jacob van Rijs.

 In order to maintain a responsible environmental footprint, the house has discreetly installed a ground source heat pump, heat exchange system and a roof with solar panels.
 The solar panels compensate for energy lost from the house’s glazing producing enough energy for it to run entirely on electricity.
-Casa Kwantes has the potential to become entirely self-sufficient and these installations will be tested in the course of the next year.
+Casa Kwantes has the potential to become entirely self-sufficient.
 The living spaces absorb the most sunlight yet for summer months, they have sun shading due to floors cantilevering out slightly.
 The design process of the home closely followed MVRDV’s commitment to working closely with clients throughout.
 With almost daily communications, the end result comes as close to a tailor-made home as possible.

 When balancing municipality requirements for a retro style architecture, the home became a contemporary take on 1930s modernism with its long, cream, shallow brickwork, full-height glazing, and the contrasting integration of the flat and fluid, open and enclosed, flexible and defined.